iceruntime/ice-virtualfs/README.md

  - The Nix store needs a full copy of all sources when even a single file changed.
    This means that developing packages incrementally, where e.g. a single file in a dependency is updated, the whole dependency needs to be rebuilt from scratch.
+   A symptom is described for example in [this issue](https://github.com/NixOS/nix/issues/7284).

 The goal of ice-virtualfs is to solve this problem by providing a concept of overlays for directories, as well as integrating into the concept of incremental computation of ICE.